Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 Conclusion

-The Golden Visa remains one of the main ways for foreign investment in Portugal, considering the many benefits granted to the citizen who intends to invest in this country.
+The Golden Visa remains one of the main ways for foreign investment in Portugal, considering the many benefits granted to citizens who intend to invest in this country.

-The fact that you don’t need to reside in Portugal during the Golden Visa period is also a distinctive point when choosing the type of visa to request.
+Golden Visa applicants don’t need to reside in Portugal during the Golden Visa period, which is also a distinctive point when choosing the type of visa to request.

-Finally, the information presented in this guide is for information purposes only and should not in any way be the main reason for the investor’s decision-making.
+Finally, the information in this guide is for informational purposes only and should not be the sole basis for your investment decisions.
+Before proceeding, conduct thorough research on the Golden Visa program you are considering to secure residency through investment.

 Join our Facebook Group – All About Portugal For Expats, to ask other investors and expats how their journey is going.
 Clarify your queries and get advice from real-life stories.